Vaikless/MACHINE-LEARNING-WORK-SAMPLES/README.md

 ### Code

-Template code is provided in the `customer_segments.ipynb` notebook file.
-You will also be required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete your work.
-While some code has already been implemented to get you started, you will need to implement additional functionality when requested to successfully complete the project.
-Note that the code included in `visuals.py` is meant to be used out-of-the-box and not intended for students to manipulate.
-If you are interested in how the visualizations are created in the notebook, please feel free to explore this Python file.
+Code is provided in the `.ipynb` notebook files.
+You will also be required to use the included `visuals.py` Python file and the `.csv` dataset files to view the work.
 ### Run

 In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands: